Chief Maqoma Regiment: Armour

 The PAG was subsequently converted to an armoured unit and saw further active service with the 11th South African Armoured Brigade, South African 6th Armoured Division in Italy as a tank unit.

 On 20 April 1944, equipped with Mark V Shermans and Stuarts, the regiment landed at Taranto in the heel of Italy.
 They were to reinforce the Allies still trapped at Anzio, and worn out by bitter fighting at Cassino and along the Gustav line.

 With the SADF

 Bush War and South West Africa (Namibia)

 Re-equipped with Eland-90 armoured cars in the postwar period, the PAG also took part in several skirmishes during subsequent border conflicts in Angola and South-West Africa (Namibia).

 Post 1994 and the SANDF

 The PAG was converted to a reserve infantry regiment in the SANDF.
 Its members are currently trained to a large extent as air assault infantry.

 Name Change

 In August 2019, 52 Reserve Force units had their names changed to reflect the diverse military history of South Africa.
-The Prince Alfred's Guard became the Chief Maqoma Regiment, and have 3 years to design and implement new regimental insignia.
+The Prince Alfred's Guard became the Chief Maqoma Regiment, and had 3 years to design and implement new regimental insignia.